acl-org/eacl-2024/_pages/registration.md

 ## In-Person Pricing:

 Each main conference paper must have at least one Full Conference Regular In-Person attendee registered.
 Please see the ACL Executive Policy.
 If you are presenting at a workshop, you do not need to register for the main conference, but you must register for the appropriate workshop.
-Please see the ACL Executive Policy
+Please see the ACL Executive Policy.

 ## Virtual Pricing